nationalparkservice/places-sync/src/README.md

 `source.getHashedDate(fromDateUTCTimestamp, callback);`
-or for data with a specific primary key `source.getRow(ValueOfPrimaryLey, callback);`
+or for data with a specific primary key `source.getRow(ValueOfPrimaryLey, callback);` getRow will only return one record

+`source.getDataWhere(whereObject, callback);`
+getDataWhere allows you to specify a where object using syntax from sequelizejs

+`source.getData(fromDate, callback);`
+getData will get all data since a timestamp, if no timestamp is specified, it will just get all data

 If a `callback` is omitted in any of these functions, a Bluebird promise will be returned instead.